 Please click HERE to view the project’s material in the UBC Library’s Open Collection.

-This document outlines the general activities and considerations while collection material.
+This is the main document that outlines the general activities and considerations while collecting material in the field.

 This is the electronic document that must be submitted along with all material and permission forms.
 The material cannot be used if not completed properly.